mckennatim/spa/README.md

 ]
 `
 Owners grant access and assign roles to users to particular apps running on their hardware devices.
 Roles include owner, builder, installer, developer, user and observer.
 Owner can activate or unactivate any role players.

+owner owns devid
+      has one or more apps for owned device

+owner of device gives users observers permission to use app on their device

+Do users/observers need separate permission for every device used in an app?

+A builder builds something, builder owns it, can sell to new owner

 ### 58-hvac-v8s-SchedEdit
 delete add to SchedEdit